This article was updated by the Great British Mag content team on 15 December 2021

 The early version of mince pies can be traced back to the 13th century, when Europeans returning from the Middle East bought back recipes containing meats, fruits and spices.
 And in the beginning, they were called several different names, including “mutton pie” and “Christmas pie”.
-These days they are very much sweet and made of sultanas, flavoured with spices like cinnamon, and encased in a crumbly butter pastry, simply delicious.
+These days they are very much sweet and made of sultanas, flavoured with spices like cinnamon, and encased in a crumbly butter pastry.
+Yes, they are simply delicious!
 And if the stats are to be believed we Brits gobble 340,000 of these delicious pastries over the festive period.

 Partying for three days solid

-Some would argue that Hogmanay, which is the Scottish celebration to see in the New Year is more important to the Scots than Christmas, and if size and length of the celebration was the determining factor it might well be the case.
+Some would argue that Hogmanay, which is the Scottish celebration to see in the New Year, is more important to the Scots than Christmas, and if size and length of the celebration was the determining factor then this might well be the case!

 Jumping into a freezing river to celebrate the New Year

 The ‘Loony Dook’ was invented in 1986 when three locals jumped into ice cold waters after the excesses of their New Year celebrations.
 The guys survived and decided to repeat the endeavour the following year for charity.
 They named the event the ‘Loony’ which is short for lunatic and ‘Dook’, a Scottish term meaning bathe.